 Who do you trust?
 Maybe it’s your dog, your best friend, or Tom Hanks…but chances are it’s not that brand new website you just stumbled across that says “BUY NOW!
 BUY NOW!”

-When you run an online store, a non-profit website, or are starting out as a freelancer, your job is to introduce yourself to new visitors and ideally gain their trust.
+When you run an online store, or are starting out as a freelancer, your job is to introduce yourself to new visitors and ideally gain their trust.
 How do you differentiate yourself from the millions of websites out there and show that you’re the “real deal?”
 These website tips will help you build a site that looks trustworthy and professional:

 You’re asking people to take a chance on you and your services.
 But how can you expect them to do that confidently if you won’t even commit to a domain name?
 Of course, there’s absolutely nothing wrong with starting out on a free subdomain.
 Once your website is ready to launch (and you’re actually trying to make sales), that’s the time to commit to a custom URL.
 It’s sort of the website equivalent of moving out of your parents’ garage.